U-AMC/PCM_gtsam/README.md

 # PCM_gtsam
 Visual representation and example of pairwise consistency maximization of factor-graph (Pose-graph).
 Utilizes Networkx, GTSAM, python for optimization.
+All pose and graph structures are represented in Pose3, Rot3, Point3, and etc. provided in GTSAM.
+Further applications including optimization and comparison of before and after outlier rejection will be updated(2024/11/12)

+### What is PCM?
 PCM requires several assumption and metric to determine if two inter-robot measurement **z**<sub>ik</sub><sup>ab</sup> and **z**<sub>jl</sub><sup>ab</sup> are pairwise consistent Covariance function of inter-robot loop-pair is defined as following: